jmandreoli/PYTOOLS/doc/cache.rst

 * Function :func:`longfunc` is also turned into a persistent cache.
 Unlike :func:`simplefunc`, it takes some time to complete and may raise an exception.
 The second run hits the same cache cell before the first run has finished to compute it.
 In that case, the former waits until the latter completes to reuse the cached value.
 In one demo, that value is an exception, which is raised in both runs.

 * Function :func:`vfunc` is assigned a version (here the process id, just to show the behaviour when the version changes).
-Therefore, the persistent cache creates distinct cache cells for the distinct versions, and there is no reuse of the cached value from one run to the other.
+Therefore, the persistent cache creates distinct cache blocks for the distinct versions, and there is no reuse of the cached values from one run to the other.

 * Function :const:`proc` builds a closed symbolic expression which chains function :func:`stepA` and :func:`stepB`, both persistently cached.
 The process consists of 4 steps: